citygml4j/citygml4j/resources/doc/README.txt

-!citygml4j.name! v!citygml4j.version! - !citygml4j.description!
+!citygml4j.name! - !citygml4j.description!

-  This library is free software and comes WITHOUT ANY WARRANTY.
-  See the file LICENSE for more details.
+  This library is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENSE.txt file for more details.

 0. Index
 --------